Privacy Statement

 • Training Body accreditors: for example: CPD, Institute of Occupational Safety and Health.

-• Your employer (as appropriate) in the case employment development purpose.
+• Your employer (as appropriate) in the case of employment related issues / development purpose.

 Safeguards and Security

-De’Leigh systems are managed and maintained in accordance to the UK Government Cyber Essentials Standard.
+De’Leigh systems are managed and maintained in accordance to the UK Government Cyber Essentials Standard and AI Governance.

-Were we plan to use external platforms to undertake parts of our business we ensure that as data impact assessment is undertaken before a decision is made.
+• Where we plan to use external platforms to undertake parts of our business we ensure that a Data Impact Assessment is undertaken before a decision is made.

 • You have the right to update, to correct any information we hold about you.

-• You have the right to request from us all personal information that hold that relates to you.
+• You have the right to request all personal information relating to you that we hold.

 • You have the right to request restrictions of the processing of that data.